Police report arson attacks, vandalism overnight in Hong Kong

 (Reuters) - Hong Kong police said they arrested three people in connection with arson and vandalism in Kowloon late Wednesday.

-In a news release on Thursday morning, the police said Three people - a 15-year-old girl, a 16-year-old boy and a 29-year-old man - were arrested in connection with vandalizing public buses.
+In a news release on Thursday morning, the police said three people - a 15-year-old girl, a 16-year-old boy and a 29-year-old man - were arrested in connection with vandalizing public buses.
 A fourth person escaped, police said.

 According to police reports the four boarded buses, pressed the emergency buttons, then began smashing windows with hammers.